Wizards vs. Bucks Player Props Betting Odds

 |3PM

-- The 22.3 points Kuzma scores per game are 0.8 more than his over/under on Monday.

-- He has pulled down 6.7 boards per game, 1.2 more than his over/under for Monday's game.
+- The 22.5-point over/under set for Kuzma on Friday is 1.2 lower than his season scoring average of 23.7.

-- Kuzma averages two assists, 1.5 less than his over/under on Monday.
+- He averages 0.6 fewer rebounds than his over/under on Friday (which is 6.5).

-- Kuzma averages 1.7 made three-pointers, which is less than his over/under on Monday (2.5).
+- Kuzma, at 2.4 three-pointers made per game, averages 0.1 less than his over/under on Friday.

 Get Kuzma gear at Fanatics!